echo-karriere/itxbergen-frontend/README.md

 ## Using Docker

 1. [Install Docker](https://docs.docker.com/get-docker/) on your machine.
-1. Build your container: `docker build -t nextjs-docker .`
+1. Build your container: `docker build -t nextjs_docker:dev .`
-1. Run your container: `docker run -p 3000:3000 nextjs-docker`
+1. Run your container: `docker run --publish 3000:3000 nextjs_docker:dev`

 You can view your images created with `docker images`.